Age of Sigmar Faction Focus: Skaven (Updated November 3rd, 2025)

 Prayer Lore

-Every one of the Noxious Prayers that Skaven can chant have a plethora of use cases, both at their minimum and maximum chant value variations.
+Every one of the Noxious Prayers that Skaven can chant have plenty of situations where they will be useful, both at their minimum and maximum chant value variations.

 Bile-torrent